mandamabu/wazuh-siem-detection-lab/README.md

 A hands on Wazuh SIEM deployment monitoring a Kali Linux endpoint from an Ubuntu Server manager, featuring 5 custom detection rules covering SSH authentication, password changes, privilege escalation, and account activity.
 # Project Overview
 This project simulates a Security Operations Center (SOC) monitoring setup.
 A Wazuh Manager, Indexer, and Dashboard were deployed on an Ubuntu Server VM, with a Kali Linux VM enrolled as a monitored agent.
 Five custom detection rules were written, tested, and validated against real triggered events, and each alert was documented with a triage walkthrough explaining what a SOC analyst would investigate next.
 The goal was to move beyond default/out-of-the-box Wazuh rules and demonstrate the ability to write, debug, and validate custom detection rules through to live alert verification in the dashboard.
+Repository Contents: An xml file containing all the local rules,an alert triage walkthrough document,a wazuh archictecture diagram and screenshots showing each step.
+The repository contains an xml file containing all the local rules,an alert triage walkthrough document,a wazuh archictecture diagram and screenshots showing each step.
 # Tools Used
 1-Wazuh 4.9 (Manager, Indexer, Dashboard)
 2-Ubuntu Server (Wazuh Manager host)